tenkara/solidityHomeworks/README.md

-# Web3, Blockchain, Solidity classwork and homeworks from the Oct - Dec 2022 EthDenver Encode Bootcamp :emoji
+# Web3, Blockchain, Solidity classwork and homeworks from the Oct - Dec 2022 EthDenver Encode Bootcamp :joy: (https://github.com/tenkara/solidityHomeworks)
 ### Contains homeworks and the final Capstone project from the bootcamp

 ### Week 1 - Primarily in Remix exercising basics of Solidity, create, deploy, interact and transfer using HelloWorld smart contract